TheCoder4eu/BootsFaces-OSP/cheat-sheet.md

 * ignore the errors in the test folders
 * run the Gradle build from the next section

-*Note: You don't explicitly need the Gradle plugin to import the project, you can also build it manually.*
+*Note: You don't explicitly need the Gradle plugin to import the project, you can also build it manually via the included Gradle wrapper without having Gradle installed.*

 ###Gradle
 Run `./gradlew` (or `gradlew.bat` on Windows) in the project's root directory to trigger the full gradle build via the included [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).